David Greed writes: Anthony and I welcome you to the 2019/20 season of concerts.

-I hope sincerely that you enjoy the season of concerts
+Tony Kraus and I hope sincerely that you will enjoy every moment.

 The brochure for the year can be downloaded here